 - Drug overdose

-Doctors identify ARDS based on a number of criteria, including worsening lung symptoms, a chest x-ray showing fluid in the lungs, lung failure without a known cause or the syndrome occuring within a week of a known injury.
+Doctors identify ARDS based on a number of criteria, including worsening lung symptoms, a chest x-ray showing fluid in the lungs, lung failure without a known cause, or the syndrome occurring within a week of a known injury.